Applied Statistics (Master of Science, 1-subject)

 A single-subject master’s degree programme has a standard period of study of four semesters.

-The subject examination regulations [German] regulate the purpose, content and procedure of the examinations and are legally binding.
+The subject examination regulations [in german] regulate the purpose, content and procedure of the examinations and are legally binding.
 If you have specific questions about the content of an individual examination, please connect your examiners, otherwise contact the departmental academic advisor.
 The University Examination Office will answer any questions regarding the organisation of examinations.

 The module descriptions specify the modules laid out in the examination regulations and provide information on the content of the courses in the modules as well as the learning objectives and competences to be acquired.